bioimagesuiteweb/bisweb/doc/DesktopAppsWithElectron.md

     electron web

-This will open the file ``web/package.json`` and use this to determine the initial script (biselectron.js).
-This will then instantiate a Browser Window and load our familiar ``web/index.html`` file (or `viewer.html` if this was specified.)
+This will open the file ``web/package.json`` and use this to load the initial script, `biselectron.js`.
+This will then instantiate a `BrowserWindow` and load the familiar ``web/index.html`` (or `viewer.html` if this was specified).
 This is set by the combination of the following two statements:

-       let fullURL='file://' + path.resolve(__dirname , 'index.html');
+       let fullURL = 'file://' + path.resolve(__dirname , 'index.html');
        mainWindow.loadURL(fullURL);

-The first resolves index.html using a ``file://`` style URL in global scope and the second loads the URL.
+The first resolves index.html using a ``file://`` style URI in global scopeand the second loads the URL.

-If you want to start the viewer tool directly type (the full version `biselectron.js` parses the arguments to load a specific html file (in this case `viewer.html` instead of `index.html` if this is specified!)
+The Electron scripts can also open a `BrowserWindow` at a different HTML.
+For example, to open a browser window and load `viewer.html`, type:

     electron main viewer